oa-333/elog/README.md

     ELOG_EVERY_N_INFO_EX(logger, 20, "Passing through here many times, but logging is restricted to only once per 20 messages");

+### Call Stack Logging

+When enabled (build with ELOG_ENABLE_STACK_TRACE), ELog supports call stack logging using the following macro:

+    ELOG_STACK_TRACE_EX(logger, elog::ELEVEL_INFO, "", 0, "Testing current thread stack trace");

+This will prepare the current thread's call stack and send it to all registered log targets.
+The call stack includes full file and line information on all platforms (Windows/Linux/MinGW).

+It is also possible to send to log call stack of all active threads, but be aware that this is an experimental feature:

+    ELOG_APP_STACK_TRACE_EX(logger, elog::ELEVEL_INFO, "", 0, "Testing application stack trace");

+The output will be similar to pstack, listing all active threads and their respective call stack information, including file and line.

 ### Configuration Reloading

 ELog supports manual and periodic configuration reloading when built with ELOG_ENABLE_CONFIG_RELOAD=ON.
 Configuration reloading refers to the ability to reload log levels of all log sources (and life-sign filters) while ELog is in full multi-threaded operation.
 There is a measurable performance degradation of around 5% when enabling configuration reloading, so the feature is turned off by default.

 All configuration reloading API is thread safe.
 All log level updates are lock-free.

+### Live Remote Configuration

+ELog supports remotely querying and updating log levels of log sources when built with ELOG_ENABLE_CONFIG_SERVICE.
+The support also includes registration of a listener for publishing the service details in a global service registry.

+The remote configuration service can be configured via ELogParams during ELog's initialization, with the following parameters:

+- m_enableConfigService
+    - The entire remote configuration service can be disabled if required (e.g. due to issues in production)
+- m_hostInterface
+    - Configures the network interface of the remote configuration service, to listen on for incoming connections
+    - Special values are accepted: localhost, any/all, primary, name:<interface-name>
+- m_port
+    - Configures the port of the remote configuration service to listen on for incoming connections
+    - Zero can be specified, in which case the publisher (if registered) will be notified of the real port number that was used
+- m_publisher
+    - A custom publisher that will be notified when the service is up or down, and on which interface/port it is listening for incoming connections
+    - The publisher is used to register the service in a global service registry

+The remote configuration service is configurable from file/string and has the following configuration items:

+- config_service_interface
+    - Configures the network interface of the remote configuration service, to listen on for incoming connections
+    - Special values are accepted: localhost, any/all, primary, name:<interface-name>
+- config_service_port
+    - Configures the port of the remote configuration service to listen on for incoming connections
+    - Zero can be specified, in which case the publisher (if registered) will be notified of the real port number that was used

+The remote configuration service can be automatically reconfigured when [configuration reloading](#configuration-reloading) is enabled.
+When configuration changed, the configuration service is restarted to listen on the new interface/port.
+The registered publisher will be notified of these changes.

+### Live Remote Configuration CLI

+In addition a command line interface was added to connect to live processes, query log levels (with regular expression inclusion/exclusion filters), and update log filters.
+This also includes the internal report level of ELog.
+The CLI tool can be invoked by the command "elog_cli" for interactive operation, and is part of the build artifacts when building with ELOG_ENABLE_CONFIG_SERVICE=ON.
+It also support command line options for non-interactive modes, so it can be embedded in scripts.

+On Linux and MinGW platforms, the CLI tool supports auto-complete of commands and log source names.

+Following is an example run of the CLI tool, which performs the following operations:

+    - Calls help to print the help screen
+    - Connects to a process that uses ELog
+    - Queries the log level of log sources, using a regular expression filter
+    - Updates the log level of test.logger2 to INFO (more restrictive than its previous value TRACE)
+    - Queries again for the log levels to make the change took place
+    - Quits

+Comments were added below for each step:

+    > elog_cli.exe
+    ELog Configuration CLI, version 0.1

+    // print help screen
+    <elog_cli> $ help

+    ELog Configuration CLI:

+    q/quit/exit:     exit from the cli
+    connect:         connect to an ELog configuration service
+    disconnect:      disconnect from an ELog configuration service
+    query-log-level: queries for the log levels in the connected target process
+    set-log-level:   configures the log levels for the connected target process
+    help:            prints this help screen

+    // connect to a process on the local host that uses ELog
+    // the host/port details are of the ELog's remote configuration service
+    <elog-cli> $ connect 127.0.0.1:6789

+    // query for log levels, restrict query result by regular expression
+    <elog-cli> $ query-log-level test.logger.*

+    test.logger2: TRACE
+    test.logger1: INFO
+    ELOG_REPORT_LEVEL = ERROR

+    // update the log level of test.logger2 from TRACE to INFO (more restrictive)
+    <elog-cli> $ update-log-level test.logger2=INFO

+    // query again to make sure the configuration change took place
+    <elog-cli> $ query-log-level test.logger.*

+    test.logger1: INFO
+    test.logger2: INFO
+    ELOG_REPORT_LEVEL = ERROR

+    // quit
+    <elog-cli> $ q

+When run in non-interactive mode the following command line parameters must be specified:

+    - -h|--host The host name or address of the target ELog process's configuration service
+    - -p|--port The port of the target ELog process's configuration service

+Next one of the query or update commands must be specified:

+    - -q|--query
+    - -i|--include Include query filter (regular expression)
+    - -e|--exclude Exclude query filter (regular expression)
+    - -u|--update Update log levels, following by update specification string

+The update specification string is a semicolon separated list of log levels pairs, without spaces, where each pair has the following format:

+    - <log-source-name>=<log-level><propagation-specifier>

+The optional propagation specifier is one of the:

+    - asterisk (*): propagate log level to all descendants
+    - plus (+): permissive propagation to all descendants (make log level more permissive when appropriate)
+    - minus (-): restrictive propagation to all descendants (make log level more restrictive when appropriate)

+Following is the non-interactive equivalent of the example above:

+    > elog_cli.exe -h 127.0.0.1 -p 6789 -q -i test.logger.*

+    test.logger2: TRACE
+    test.logger1: INFO
+    ELOG_REPORT_LEVEL = ERROR

+    > elog_cli.exe -h 127.0.0.1 -p 6789 -u test.logger2=INFO

+    > elog_cli.exe -h 127.0.0.1 -p 6789 -q -i test.logger.*

+    test.logger1: INFO
+    test.logger2: INFO
+    ELOG_REPORT_LEVEL = ERROR

+As it can be seen, the log level of test.logger2 was changed from TRACE to INFO.

+### Crash Handling

+When configured (either through ELOG_ENABLE_STACK_TRACE or ELOG_ENABLE_LIFE_SIGN), ELOg supports out of the box sending crash reports to log targets.
+The following is a sample output of such a report:

+    Exception test
+    2025-10-08 17:18:53.621 FATAL  [280626] dbgutil.linux_exception_handler Received signal 11: Segmentation fault
+    Faulting address: (nil)
+    Extended exception information: Address not mapped to object

+    2025-10-08 17:18:53.621 FATAL  [280626] dbgutil.linux_exception_handler [Thread 44832 stack trace]
+    5# 0x7b1965e45330 N/A                                      at <N/A>  (libc.so.6)
+    6# 0x59385398f7fd runSingleThreadedTest() +376             at elog_bench.cpp:2979 (elog_bench)
+    7# 0x593853992d33 testPerfSTQuantumCount4096() +148        at elog_bench.cpp:4493 (elog_bench)
+    8# 0x593853992307 testPerfAllSingleThread() +754           at elog_bench.cpp:4214 (elog_bench)
+    9# 0x59385398f66f testException() +27                      at elog_bench.cpp:2819 (elog_bench)
+    10# 0x59385398dc36 main() +529                              at elog_bench.cpp:1585 (elog_bench)
+    11# 0x7b1965e2a1ca N/A                                      at <N/A>  (libc.so.6)
+    12# 0x7b1965e2a28b __libc_start_main()                      at <N/A>  (libc.so.6)
+    13# 0x59385398ba85 _start() +37                             at <N/A>  (elog_bench)

+    2025-10-08 17:18:53.621 FATAL  [280626] dbgutil.linux_exception_handler Aborting after fatal exception, see details above.
+    Aborted (core dumped)

 #### Configure Periodic Reloading During Initialization